melonproject-archive/documentation/chapters/exchanges.md

 internal
     returns (uint receivedAmount)`

-This internal function initiates the trade where the water<b>melon</b> fund delivers ETH for the receiving asset token specified by the `destToken` address parameter.
+This internal function initiates the trade where the Melon fund delivers ETH for the receiving asset token specified by the `destToken` address parameter.
 The function withdraws the specified quantity of ETH from the fund's vault sends the ETH quantity to the Kyber Network exchange contract calling its `swapEtherToToken()` function.

 The function takes the following parameters: